 Now, the familiar sounds Russolo referred to were the violins and orchestral instruments of his era but what he says is just as applicable today to the guitars and drums that have been made a staple of popular and independent music alike.
 Why has this become the case?
 In 1962, Decca records famously passed on the Beatles because, as they put it to the band’s manager, “guitar music is on the way out, Mr. Epstein.”
-This has become a source of ridicule and a common example of bad decision-making but I think we can only laugh at this with hindsight.
+The story has become a source of ridicule and a common example of bad decision-making but I think we can only laugh at this with hindsight.
 Guitar music probably was a passing fad in pop but for the Beatles.
-It’s hard to underestimate the impact this group had, and maybe without them there would be another in their place – a lot has been made about parallel development and multiple discovery.
+It’s hard to underestimate the impact this group had, and maybe without them there would be another in their place – after all, a lot has been made about parallel development and multiple discovery.

 Sure, there’s something to be said for nuance in artistry - of honing one’s craft on a particular instrument or in a particular genre - but this subtlety is lost upon a general audience.
 You have to ask yourself – who are you making music for?
 If the details you slave over are lost on the listener, what have they accomplished?
-If guitarists are only making music for guitarists, they communicate in a language of influence that none but they can appreciate.
+If guitarists are only making music for guitarists, they communicate in a language of influence that only they can appreciate.
 The same can be said even for synthesizers – ushered in with the promise of infinite possibilities of timbre, we hear the same super-saw and filter sweeps again and again – the fact that a “creamier” filter was used is ultimately rather unimportant.
 We have to recognize that we are ourselves specialists; we wouldn't be playing & producing music if we weren't.
 Along with this ultra-perception, however, comes a loss of perspective.

 The Evocative Power of Noise

-I don’t propose we do away with traditional instrumentation – but we should be more aware of the baggage our sounds carry and be more deliberate about what associations we attach to our productions.
+I don’t propose we do away with traditional instrumentation – I only mean to say we should be more aware of the baggage our sounds carry and be more deliberate about what associations we attach to our productions.
 When you record an acoustic guitar, for example, you call upon a specific and storied legacy of Woodie Guthrie’s and Bob Dylan’s that may or may not be match the message of your piece.
 An electric guitar, depending on its tone, will often recall the rock legends of the 60’s or 70’s but there seems to be little consideration made if the nostalgia is appropriate for a contemporary conversation.

 “Noise accompanies every manifestation of our life.
 The noise, therefore, is familiar to our ear, and has the power to conjure up life itself.
 On the other hand, sound, foreign to life, always a musical, outside thing, an occasional element, has come to strike our ears no more than an overly familiar face does our eye.”